Weekly Gov Wrap Up: budget tech spending, NSW to migrate spatial workloads to AWS

 The Department of Regional NSW has issued a whole of government tender to build and implement a grants management system.
 The tender closes on 18 November.

 In Tasmania, the Public Trustee has issued a tender for IT services.
 Partners can apply for the desktop, infrastructure and service desk management category or telephony support category or both.
-The tender closes 2 on December.
+The tender closes on 2 December.

 The Department of Health has issued a tender for the provision and implementation of an identity and access management solution.
 The solution will address a range of operational inefficiencies and business risks, including retiring outdated systems and processes such as enterprise resource manager and vKey and inefficient paper-based and manual processes that exist in the Department.
 The tender closes on 14 December.